[HISTORY: Adopted by the Mayor and Council of the City of Española 10-22-2019 by Ord. No. 2019-06. Amendments noted where applicable.]

 Sell or offer for sale any goods or services or solicit any gifts, donations or contributions within City boundaries without first obtaining the appropriate permit or business registration, as prescribed by this chapter.

-All persons doing business in a fixed and permanent structure within the City shall first obtain a business registration from the Finance Department of the City.
-However, business registration shall also be required of persons who provide security to individuals, residential areas or business establishments within municipal boundaries, regardless of whether the business is conducted from a fixed and permanent structure within the City.
+All persons doing business in a fixed and permanent structure within the City shall first obtain a business registration from the City Clerk.
+This shall include a business that only provides a service, including security to individuals, residential areas or business establishments, if it operates from a fixed and permanent structure within City limits.

-Applications for business registration or permits under this article must be filed with the City Finance Department.
-An applicant must submit a sworn application containing the following information on a form to be furnished by the City Business Office:
+Applications for a business registration or extraterritorial business registration must be filed with the City Planning and Zoning Department on a form to be furnished by the City and must include the following:

-The applicant's name, date of birth, and social security number.
+The applicant's name, business name, and federal identification number (EIN or social security number).

-The applicant's state tax identification number (not necessary for temporary sales permit).
+The applicant's state tax identification number (CRS#) and filing location code.

-A brief description of the nature of the business and goods or services to be sold.
+A brief description of the nature of the business and goods or services to be sold, and the corresponding NAICS code.

 Any other pertinent information reasonably necessary to approve the application.

-Before a permit or registration becomes effective, the following fees shall be paid to the City:
+Before a permit or registration becomes effective, the fee as specified in Chapter 171 shall be paid to the City.

 All business registrations issued under the provisions of this article shall expire on December 31 of the current calendar year.
 A thirty-day grace period to acquire a new registration shall be allowed for renewal of the registration for businesses holding the previous year's registration.
-After January 30, a late fee of $1 per day, not to exceed $300, shall be imposed for the renewal of an expired registration.
+After January 30, a late fee as specified in Chapter 171 shall be imposed for the renewal of an expired registration.

 Permits and registrations issued under the provisions of this article may be revoked by the City for any of the following causes: